GuOrg/Gu.Reactive/README.md

 1) Create an observable from the `CollectionChangedEvent` for collection.

 ### SignalInitial
-Default true meaning that the observable will call OnNExt on Subscribe
+Default true meaning that the observable will call OnNext on Subscribe

 ## ObservePropertyChangedSlim: